stevehobbsdev/express-autoapi/README.md

 express-autoapi
 ===============

-A node module that automatically creates API routes based on files in a folder
+A node module that automatically creates API routes based on files in a folder.

+[work in progress]